Students and staff mark Holocaust Memorial Day

 Phil Castle, Student Events Ambassador at Shrewsbury College, said: “We have been commemorating Holocaust Memorial Day for many years now and each year we are overwhelmed with the compassionate response and genuine interest our students show.

 “The ceremony was very moving and, as always for these events, there was an excellent turn out.

 “Students and staff from Construction, Media, Fashion, Performing Arts, Travel & Tourism and The Futures Centre, Contributed in some way to the day’s events.
 I would like to say a special thank you to our guests, husband and wife, Simon and Bev Bell, and their son Josh, who work for Footsteps – an organization which raised awareness of the Holocaust.”

-Andrew Manning, Carpentry lecturer at the College, oversaw a group of students who worked on a project to build a Holocaust information display wall out of wood, ahead of the event.
+Andrew Manning, Carpentry teacher at the College, oversaw a group of students who worked on a project to build a Holocaust information display wall out of wood, ahead of the event.

 Mr. Manning said: “The students decided on the idea of a curved wall so that other students could post their thoughts on something of quality rather than a pin board or poster paper.
 The group took the lead with the ideas and design process and I have guided them in the construction.
 They have had to cope with some challenging maths to work out the curve and how best to construct it.
 They have also had to work to a tight deadline and work as a team whilst fitting it in around their college work.

 “They have produced a very high quality piece of work and they should be extremely proud of what they have achieved and provided for such an important cause.”

 Last year over 3,600 local activities took place across the UK to mark Holocaust Memorial Day, with people coming together in civic halls, public spaces, libraries, cinemas, workplaces, schools and universities.